Why join a Let's Talk session?

 - Confidential, safe space for informal consultations

-- Interested in discussing another aspect of your identify?
-Find other clinicians on our Let's Talk Schedule page.
+- Interested in discussing another aspect of your identity?
+Find other clinicians on our Let's Talk Schedule webpage.

 For urgent concerns or to schedule an appointment with Counseling and Psychological Services (CAPS), please call (510) 642-9494.
-More information about UHS Mental Health resources available here.
+More information about UHS Mental Health resources is available on our Mental Health webpage.

 Counselor | Specialty |